PufferFinance/coral/coral-cli/docs/validator.md

 ## `validator sign-voluntary-exit`
 Generate signature needed to broadcast a voluntary exit message.

-To be used with a beacon client or with broadcast Beaconcha.in's tool:
+To be used with a beacon client or with broadcast `beaconcha.in`'s tool:
 For holesky: https://holesky.beaconcha.in/tools/broadcast
 For mainnet: https://beaconcha.in/tools/broadcast